merliot/hub/README.md

 - ### Web App

     - Merliot hub is a web app.
 There is no phone app.
-But, you can use any web browser on any device, including your phone, to access your hub, locally or over the internet.
+You can use any web browser on any device, including your phone, to access your hub, locally or over the internet.
 Try the demo to get a feel for the UI.